Gian Piero Gasperini: Inter Milan

 On 24 June 2011, Massimo Moratti confirmed that Gasperini would replace Leonardo as the manager of Inter Milan.
 However, on 21 September 2011, Gasperini was sacked after a dismal run of five winless games, including four defeats.

 Gasperini began his spell at Inter with a 2–1 loss against crosstown rivals Milan in the 2011 Supercoppa Italiana.
 In the first Serie A league game, Inter were then surprised by a caretaker-headed Palermo in a 4–3 defeat in Sicily, then followed by a scoreless home draw with Roma.

 A 1–0 home defeat to Trabzonspor in the Champions League made matters worse, and Moratti sacked Gasperini after a shock 3–1 defeat to Serie A newcomers Novara.

 Palermo

 On 16 September 2012, Gasperini was announced as the new manager of Palermo, a former team of his as a player, taking over from Giuseppe Sannino.

 On 4 February 2013, he was dismissed from his post following a 2–1 loss at home to Atalanta.

 On 24 February 2013, Gasperini was rehired as the Palermo manager, replacing Alberto Malesani after three games in charge.

-On 11 March 2013, Gasperini was again removed from the post, this time by Giuseppe Sannino.
+On 11 March 2013, Gasperini was again removed from the post, this time being replaced by Giuseppe Sannino.